The title page of ,"Doctor Syntax in search of The Picturesque."

 Thomas Rowlandson 1757- 1827.

-Doctor Syntax being rescued by some fair maids after being held up and tied to tree by highway robbers.
+Doctor Syntax being rescued by some fair maids after being held up and tied to a tree by highway robbers.

-The pages of this edition of Dr Syntax text are generally laid out with the original text of the story on the left hand page with annotations on the right hand page.
+The pages of this edition of Dr Syntax text are laid out with the original text of the story on the left hand page with annotations on the right hand page.
 The annotations often come in two columns.
 The first column provides extensive detailed definitions for archaic words and phrases in the text.
 There is often more detailed information about a historical place or institution included too where it is necessary.
 A second column makes connections with moments, and characters in Jane Austen’s novels.
 This format makes understanding and making connections easy to follow.
 Many academic texts put foot notes either at the bottom of a page or in a glossary at the end of a book.
 Finding the notes to a particular reference can then sometimes be laborious.

 The notes are impressive and show the thorough detailed research Ben’s students have done.
 An example of the annotations include, in canto IX